Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Noxious weeds

-The following plants are designated as noxious weeds; this includes the plant’s seeds.
+The following plants are designated as noxious weeds and includes the plant’s seeds.
 Noxious weeds have the ability to spread rapidly, cause severe crop losses and economic hardship.

 This weed designation is a regulatory support for a containment stage of invasive plant management.
 A local authority may conduct control programs for these weeds if they feel they may have significant ecological or economic impact on lands within their municipality.